 Counties have responsibility under the state's vulnerable adult reporting statute to assess and offer adult protective services to safeguard the welfare of adults who are vulnerable and have experienced maltreatment.
-The number of substantiated and inconclusive allegations is affected by the number of maltreatment reports opened for investigation.
+The number of substantiated and inconclusive allegations is impacted by the number of maltreatment reports opened for investigation.

 Protection from maltreatment is balanced with the person's right to choice.
 People who are vulnerable may refuse interventions offered by adult protective services or supports that could protect them from abuse or neglect.
-Some incidents of repeat maltreatment may demonstrate a vulnerable adult's right to make decisions about activities, relationships and services.
-Use of restrictive services or legal interventions, like guardianship, are minimized in those instances.
+Some incidents of repeat maltreatment may demonstrate vulnerable adults right to make decisions about activities, relationships and services is being respected and that use of restrictive services or legal interventions, like guardianship, are minimized.